1 Bg 15-1972: The Yoga of the Supreme Person

 > and he is always in trouble.
 The whole world moves under

 > this impression.
-People are considering that the land, this
+People are considering the land, this

-> earth, belongs to human society, and they have
+> earth, to belong to human society, and they have

 > divided the land under the false impression that they are